Colombia

 Given the complex political and conflict history in Colombia, the importance of land release is paramount in land restitution efforts and overall peace objectives.
 A large part of this process involves the clearance of the land of mines and explosive hazards.

-The number of mine victims in Colombia remains very high.
+The number of mine victims in Colombia remains very high: more than 12,450 since 1990.
 In most cases, survivors find themselves unemployed, isolated and sometimes perceived as a burden by society.
-To address this, FSD launched a socio-economic reintegration project in 2022 in coordination with the Colombian government’s Victims Unit and the local NGO SEREZA.
+To address this, FSD launched a socio-economic reintegration project in 2022, in coordination with the Colombian government’s Victims Unit, focused on supporting landmine and conflict victims displaced in Bogotá.
+Five victim assistance centres across Bogotá, including the Suba and Patio Bonito centres, as well as the Lourdes centre, which supports Afro-Colombian victims of conflict, are now equipped with hydroponic gardens.

 Stories